wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 Be sure to place the 20A fuse (yellow) on the left and the 10A fuse (red) on the right.

 .. image:: images/preemptive-troubleshooting/pdp-blade-fuses.svg
+   :alt: PDP diagram showing the bottom connections and fuses.
    :width: 600

 .. image:: images/preemptive-troubleshooting/blade-fuses.png
+   :alt: Bottom of the PDP focusing on the 20A and 10A fuses.
    :width: 600

 .. warning:: Take care to ensure fuses are fully seated into the fuse holders.
 The fuses should descend at least as far as the figure below (different brand fuses have different lead lengths).
 It should be nearly impossible to remove the fuse with bare hands (without the use of pliers).
 If this is not properly done, the robot/radio may exhibit intermittent connectivity issues.